KosinskiLab/AlphaPulldown/README.md

 singularity build <new_image.sif> <writable_image_dir>
 ```

+## 2. Configuration

+Adjust `config/config.yaml` for your particular use case.

-Then open `AlphaPulldownSnakemake/config/config.yaml` in a text editor and change the path to the analysis container to:
+If you want to use CCP4 for analysis, open `config/config.yaml` in a text editor and change the path to the analysis container to:

 ```yaml
 analysis_container : "/path/to/new_image.sif"
 ```

-## 2. Configuration

-Adjust `config/config.yaml` for your particular use case.

 **input_files**
 This variable holds the path to your sample sheet, where each line corresponds to a folding job.
 For this pipeline we use the following format specification: